wp-plugins/bm-custom-login/readme.txt

 This section describes how to install the plugin and get it working.

-1. Upload `the entire contents of the zip file to your plugin directory '/wp-content/plugins/'
+1. Upload the entire contents of the zip file to your plugin directory '/wp-content/plugins/'
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Create a new login background using the handy template provided.
-Save it as 'login-bkg-tile.jpg'
+1. Create a background image and then upload that to your website as well
-1. Upload the new login background image to the /wp-content/plugins/bm-suctom-login/images/
+1. Go to the plugins options page in the WordPress admin ('Settings' -> 'Custom Login') and enter the url for you login background image
+1. Change the colors as you desire
+1. Press save
 1. Bask in the glory of your beautiful new login screen

 == Changelog ==